JayAllva/Discord-Emoji-Swapper/README.md

 * Activate it by using `source .venv/bin/activate`

 ## Installing Discord.py
-Now install Discord.py with your virtual environment running using the command: `uv pip install discord.py` Start the virtual environment by using `uv init` followed by `uv sync` to install the necessary dependencies
+Start the virtual environment by using `uv init` followed by `uv sync` to install the necessary dependencies